Cloudways vs DigitalOcean 2026: Which Cloud Hosting Platform Is Right for You?

 Cloudways Overview

 Cloudways is a managed cloud hosting platform that sits between you and the raw cloud infrastructure.
-Instead of configuring Nginx, setting up SSL manually, or patching server software yourself, Cloudways handles all of that through a clean dashboard.
-Under the hood, you can choose from five cloud providers — DigitalOcean, AWS, Google Cloud, Vultr, or Linode/Akamai — but you never have to touch a terminal unless you want to.
+Instead of getting your hands dirty with Nginx configs, manually setting up SSL, or patching server software on weekends, Cloudways handles all of that through a clean dashboard.
+Under the hood, you pick from five cloud providers — DigitalOcean, AWS, Google Cloud, Vultr, or Linode/Akamai — but you never need to open a terminal unless you want to.

 Key Features